About the CMA

 All people have the capacity to learn and grow.
 The CMA believes that the best way to facilitate learning is to nurture mindful self-awareness within the context of relationship-focused, strength-building inquiry.

-We accomplish this mission by teaching research-based mindful awareness practices, (such as those studied by Dr. Dan Siegel and others) through the signature SHINESM (Support Honor Inspire Nurture Evolve) program.
-SHINESM is a ten-week program which focuses on teaching formal and informal mindfulness practices to underserved community members, as well as to the practitioners who serve them.
+We accomplish this mission by teaching research-based mindful awareness practices, such as those studied by Dr. Dan Siegel and others, through the signature SHINESM (Support Honor Inspire Nurture Evolve) program.

 VISION

 The CMA is recognized as an innovative agent for change for individuals, families and neighborhoods.
 The CMA program will be woven into the fabric of Baltimore’s non-profit community; especially in the way it provides compassionate care, education and support to its most vulnerable citizens.
-The CMA will be a national resource for innovation in teaching mindfulness to marginalized citizens, caregivers and organizations.
+The CMA will be a national resource for innovation in teaching mindfulness to citizens, caregivers and organizations.

 We are honored to have received support of the Zanvyl and Isabelle Krieger Fund, and the Blaustein Foundation.
 As a program of Fusion Partnerships, Inc., the CMA has 501 (c)(3) nonprofit status.